Summer Research Internships

-The Graduate School of Biomedical Sciences offers two summer research internship programs: ABRI and SABR.
+Texas Tech University Health Sciences Center offers two summer research internships in Biomedical Sciences: ABRI and SABR.
 See below for specific program dates.

 Amarillo Biomedical Research Internship (ABRI) is located in Amarillo, TX and affiliated with the Pharmaceutical Sciences graduate program and the Jerry H. Hodge School of Pharmacy.

 The mission of the ABRI program is to foster interest in the graduate program at the Texas Tech University Health Sciences Center Jerry H. Hodge School of Pharmacy as well as among promising and gifted students considering graduate studies leading to research careers in biomedical sciences.

-Each of the students selected for the ABRI program will be provided with a stipend and placed in a laboratory setting under the guidance of a graduate faculty mentor.
+Each of the students selected for the biomedical sciences research program will be provided with a stipend and placed in a laboratory setting under the guidance of a graduate faculty mentor.
 Most placements are in Amarillo; however, placements may be available in Abilene (this depends on SOP faculty participation and varies from year to year).
 The students will work for 10 weeks during the summer, learning research skills and conducting laboratory studies.
 Students typically begin their 10-week internship on the fourth week in May, completing their work the last week of July.
 The focus of the ABRI program is to provide the interns with one-on-one, hands-on experience in investigator-initiated research.
 The program will provide an opportunity for interns to conduct serious research and develop applied research skills.
 Upon completing this program, interns will be equipped with solid skills and experience that will better enable them to successfully pursue graduate studies in biomedical fields.

 - Complete a 10-week program of intensive research.
 Internships will not be calculated based on hourly work; the stipend will be awarded in two payments for the entire 10-week internship.